 The Company holds minority investments in joint ventures and other non-public companies comprised of convertible promissory notes, common and preferred stock.
 The Company monitors these minority investments for impairment, which are included in "Other long-term assets" in its Condensed Consolidated Balance Sheets, and records reductions in the carrying values when necessary.
 Circumstances that indicate an other-than-temporary decline include the valuation ascribed to the issuing company in subsequent financing rounds, decreases in quoted market prices, and declines in operations of the issuer.
-As of April 1, 2012 and January 1, 2012, the Company had \$112.5 million and \$129.9 million, respectively, in investments in joint ventures accounted for under the equity method and \$4.9 million in both periods in investments accounted for under the cost method (see Note 9).
+As of July 1, 2012 and January 1, 2012, the Company had \$106.7 million and \$129.9 million, respectively, in investments in joint ventures accounted for under the equity method and \$14.9 million and \$4.9 million, respectively, in investments accounted for under the cost method (see Note 9).